Dispatch's Second Chance (and The Game Awards Predictions)

 Quantum Break seemed to want to bring more game into it.
 And I feel like that made the pacing just.

-The second you make it more like a video game, suddenly you're making levels and fucking environments and characters and animations and blah, blah, blah.
+Well, it's also a budget issue.
+Like the second you make it more like a video game, suddenly you're making levels and fucking environments and characters and animations above.

 I mean, they're still doing animation.

-I mean, that's the secret secret sauce of Dispatch, right?
+I mean, that's the secret sauce of dispatch, right?
 All the heavy action definitely is covered in like a map.
-Like the

-There's also, there's a, I think, a secret splinter cell inside of ad hoc, which is the studio that made Dispatch that is, from what I understand, formed from a a lot of former sort of Telltale folks.
+there are some great fight scenes.
+There's also, there's a, I think, a secret splinter cell inside of ad hoc, which is the studio

-There's someone in there who wants so badly to make a mecha anime game.
-There's so many close-ups on fingers punching in fucking that cowboy buff ass like launch sequence.
+There's so many close-ups on fingers punching in fucking that cowboy peep-op ass like launch sequence.

 Yeah, it's so cool.